bbbbbr/romusage/README.md

 Example 3: "romusage build/MyProject.ihx -g"
 Example 4: "romusage build/MyProject.map -q -R"

+Notes:
+  * GBDK / RGBDS map file format detection is automatic.
-Note: Estimates are as close as possible, but may not be complete.
+  * Estimates are as close as possible, but may not be complete.
     Unless specified with -m/-e they *do not* factor regions lacking complete ranges in the Map/Noi/Ihx file, for example Shadow OAM and Stack.
-      IHX files can only detect overlaps, not detect memory region overflows.
+  * IHX files can only detect overlaps, not detect memory region overflows.

 ```